devhollister/Credit_Risk_Analysis/README.md

 ## Summary

 Among the models tested, all of the over/undersampling models performed similarly with balanced accuracy scores between 0.51 (cluster centroid undersampling) and 0.65 (random oversampling).
 All of these models had a precision of 0.01 and recalls between 0.61 (random oversampling and SMOTE) and 0.69 (SMOTEENN), and therefore none of these models would be recommended.
-The ensemble models
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)
+The ensemble models performed better in all metrics, with the EasyEnsemble outperforming the Balanced random forest in all aspects.
+The EasyEnsemble had the best balanced accuracy score (0.92) and a recall of 0.91, indicating that 91% of true high risk loans would be identified.
+For this reason, it would recommended to use the EasyEnsemble model.